King of the World (film): Plot summary

 Having won the gold medal for boxing in the light heavyweight division at the 1960 Summer Olympics in Rome, Kentucky native Cassius Clay (Terrence Howard) challenges professional heavyweight boxing champion Sonny Liston (Steve Harris) for the title.
 The media is both intrigued and repulsed by his brash manner and what appears to be self-worship.
 Despite being a heavy underdog, the 22-year-old Clay shocks the sports world by defeating Liston by technical knockout in their February 1964 bout, becoming heavyweight champion and (metaphorically) "king of the world".

-DVD
+Home video

-Although it is an American film, King of the World was released on DVD in Region 2 format, which is used predominantly in Europe.
-It has yet to be released in Region 1 format, which is compatible with DVD players used in the United States and Canada.
+King of the World was released on Region 2 DVD in Europe.